 You can choose a data source or upload a list of customers with their contact information, app users, or website visitors, and you set your ads such that the ads are visible to this set of target audiences.

-How to Install Facebook Pixel (Meta Pixel) code to your Shopify Store?
+How to Install Facebook Pixel Code on Shopify

 Wondering, how to add Meta Pixel to your Shopify store?
 There are three ways to install Facebook Pixel (Meta Pixel) code to your Shopify store.